-- After you have been admitted to CMU and paid your enrollment deposit, you will be able to access the Office of Residence Life's application program.
-The web address will be included in the Community Living Guide.
-You will need your CMU global ID and password in order to be admitted to the secure application system.
+- After you have been admitted to CMU and paid or deferred your enrollment reservation deposit, you will be sent an email to your CMICH account with housing information.
+The email contains our Residential Community Living Guide.
+Page four of the living guide provides the link to the housing application.
+You will need your CMU global ID and password to access the secure application system.
 You may obtain assistance with your global ID and password by contacting the CMU Help Desk at (989) 774-3662.

 When is my first housing payment due?